How to Copy a Page from One WordPress Site to Another

 );

-You need to do it for every custom field, more examples you can find in this tutorial.
+You need to do it for every custom field; more examples can be found in this tutorial.
+One more thing, the register_meta() function should be used inside the rest_api_init action hook.

-2.2 Create a PHP function to copy WordPress page from one site to another
+Create a PHP function which will copy a WordPress page from one site to another

-Below is the complete function but the question is – where should we run it in our website code?
-And there are actually different options:
+Below is the complete function, but the question is – where should we run it in our website code?
+And there are different options:

-- Another option is like on the screenshot above, you can display the checkboxes in the block editor sidebar and only copy a page to another website when an appropriate checkbox is checked.
+• Another option is like in the screenshot above, you can display the checkboxes in the block editor sidebar, and only copy a page to another website when an appropriate checkbox is checked.

 And here is the function code: